Tax

 Are there any exceptions to the non resident surcharge?

-There are some exceptions to the 2% surcharge as follows:
+There are some exceptions to this surcharge as follows:

 A. If you purchase a property with your (cohabiting) spouse or civil partner, and one of you is classed as a UK resident this surcharge does not apply.